-How do Probiotics Improve IVF Success Rates?
+How Probiotics might Improve IVF Success Rates

 When I first started reading in to the research around the reproductive microbiome and gut microbiomes impacting IVF success rates, one of the first questions that popped in to my head was: how does an oral probiotic impact the bacteria in the uterus?
 They are both, after all, two different separate organs.
 What is it that connects the two organs and allows them to "communicate" and affect the growth of different bacteria in the other?

 Newer research over the years has established two different methods of communication: the microgenderome and the immune system response.